 Brittleness leads to wear & tear – One of the problems with cloth insulation is that, over time, it has a tendency to become brittle.
 It may begin to flake away, exposing the underlying electrical wire.
 As this abrasion progresses, the likelihood of an electrical arc (electricity that “jumps” from one wire to another) increases.
 Arcing is a serious fire hazard.

-Some cloth wiring uses asbestos – For decades, asbestos was a preferred material for insulation.
+Some cloth wiring uses asbestos– For decades, asbestos was a preferred material for insulation.
 It is cheap and extremely effective at insulating a wide variety of different materials.
-However, we now know that it is an extremely dangerous carcinogen.
-However, some old types of cloth-covered wiring use copper that is covered with a rayon or cotton material, and then insulated with asbestos paper, or rubberized insulation.
+Of course, we now know that asbestos is an extremely dangerous carcinogen to humans.
+Some old types of cloth-covered wiring use copper that is covered with a rayon or cotton material, and then insulated with asbestos paper, or rubberized insulation.
 As the cloth becomes brittle over time, the asbestos may break down and become airborne, which is extremely hazardous.

 For these reasons, cloth wiring can be a serious liability and be dangerous to your home.
 It may even affect your ability to insure your home – but we’ll discuss that further in a later section of this guide.